Journey with us to Patagonia...

 Depart any time.

-All meals are included and all tents and rooms are double occupancy with the exception of some of the refugios and the Hotel Las Torres where some rooms are shared with 4 or so other people.
+All meals are included and all tents and rooms are double occupancy with the exception of some rooms in Punta Arenas which may be triple occupancy.
 We will make sure that everyone is happy and comfortable.

 Please note that some campsites are more luxurious than others.
 While some have refugios, showers, and running water, others are quite basic with drop toilets and no showers.
-We cannot avoid the more basic campsites on the trail – it’s part of the experience!
+We cannot avoid the more basic campsites on the trail – it’s part of the experience – however most will have great facilities and even Wi-Fi.

 This trip is open to 16 adventurous women.